eritbh/sass-importer-json/README.md

 #### Custom formats

-With the `parse` and `extensions` options, you can add support for importing custom JSON-like syntaxes like [JSONC][jsonc-parser] or [JSON5][json5], or even completely different formats like [YAML][yaml].
-Any file format which can be parsed into a dict can be used with the right parse function:
+With the `parse` and `extensions` options, you can add support for importing custom syntaxes like [JSONC][jsonc-parser] or [JSON5][json5], or even completely different formats like [YAML][yaml].
+Basically any format consisting of key-value pairs can probably be used with this importer if you set an appropriate `parse` function:

 ```js
 import {compile} from 'sass';